mlp6/Embedded-Medical-Devices/Embedded-Medical-Devices-Syllabus.md

 * Spring Break (March 11-15, 2024)
 * LDOC (April 17, 2024)

-## Grading
 ## Attendance & Participation
-Class participation, including lecture attendance and scheduled lab time, is strongly encouraged, but attendance will not be taken.
+Class participation in both lecture and scheduled lab time is strongly encouraged.
+Student participation will be used to determine borderline course grades at the end of the semester (e.g., round up/down for fractional grades).

 Students are responsible for obtaining missed lecture content from other students in the class.
-Lectures will **not** be recorded.
+All lecture slides/presented content will be made avaiable online (Canvas/Gitlab), but lectures will **not** be recorded.

+## Assignments & Grading
 ### Assignment Grading
-All assignments will be submitted to Gradescope, where you will be able to see your grade and feedback from Dr. Palmeri / TAs.
+**Gradescope** will be used for all assignments.

-There will be approximately 7 learning modules during the class, and the git repositories and technical reports associated with each module will be worth an equal fraction of the course grade.
-All assignment grades will be posted to Gradesceop throughout the semester to track your performance.
+There will be quizzes and labs associated with each learning module in the class.
+All graded Gradescope assignments will be worth an equal fraction of the course grade, unless otherwise noted.
+All assignment grades will be posted to Gradescope throughout the semester to track your performance.

+For assignments where pages need to be assigned to specific sections of your submission, please make sure to assign pages to each question.  **Failure to accuractely assign pages to your assignment section will prevent you from receiving credit for your submission.**

 Extra credit will be available for some of the assignments.

 ### Course Grade
 This course is not "curved" (i.e., a distribution of grades will not be enforced), and a traditional grading scheme will be used (e.g., 90-93 = A-, 94-97 = A, 97-100 = A+).
+Participation throughout the semester will influence rounding up/down for fractional grades.

-Failing the course can happen with a cummulative score $<$ 65 or not completing all of the assignments.  **All assignments must be satisfactorily completed by each student to pass the class, even if no credit will be awarded based on the late policy.**
+Failing the course can happen with a cummulative score $<$ 70 (C-) or not completing all of the assignments.

+**All assignments must be satisfactorily completed by each student to pass the class, even if no credit will be awarded based on the late policy.**

 ### Regrades
 Any regrading requests need to be made via Gradescope **within one week of grades for a given assignment being released**.
 You must provide a description of why you feel a regrade is appropriate.
 Requesting a regrade could lead to additional loss of credit when an assignment is re-evaluated.